ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 ## Run and Configure

 The application allows for some basic configuration.
-Configurable files can be found in `resources/assets/js/config`, although the only file that should require a change under normal circumstances is the `http.config.js`.
-It contains the URL to the backend, as well as some URLs for GitHub resources.
+Configurable files can be found in `resources/assets/js/config`, although the only file that should require a change under normal circumstances is the `application-config.json` in the root directory.
+It contains the URL to the backend, some URLs for GitHub resources and translation, as well as logger settings.
 Any change of this configuration does require to re-run `grunt full` in order to re-compile the project.

 To run the application, basically two options are available:
 - Use the built-in webserver of `grunt`, which can be configured in the `Gruntfile.js` and run by `grunt server` (in the installation target directory).
 - Use an own webserver to distribute the application.
 In order to do so, first `grunt full` should be run.
 After that, the content of the `public` directory can be copied to any location that suits the needs. `npm` dependencies in the `node_modules` directory and the `resource` directory are only necessary for development, but can be ignored for deployment.

+### application-config.json

-### APIs (Backend & GitHub)
+#### APIs (Backend & GitHub)

-The configuration for API URLs can be found in `resources/assets/js/config/http.config.js`.
+The configuration file allows to set the URL to the backend in `backend.root`.
+GitHub settings may be done in `github`, whereas a small distinction between `api` and `website` is made.

-### Translations
+#### Translations

-The configuration for available translations can be found in `resources/assets/js/config/translations.config.js`.
-To add a translation, copy an existing translation file in `public/assets/translations`, translate it and add the name of the new language to the `translations.config.js` as explained above.
+The configuration file also allows to specify available translations in `translations.enabled`.
+To add a translation, copy an existing translation file in `public/assets/translations`, translate it and add the name of the new language to the list in `translations.enabled` as explained above.
 After that run `grunt full` to re-compile the application.

+If necessary, mappings for dialects as well as a default language can be specified as well.

+#### Logger

+It is possible to enable the frontend logger by changing `logger.enabled` in the configuration file.

 ## Development